-3. Ad-hoc methods, involving e.g. discretization of differential equations: for instance, $\exp(A)b = v(1)$ where $\dot{v}(t) = Av(t), v(0) = b$ .
+3. Ad-hoc methods for special problems, e.g., discretization of differential equations: $\exp(A)b = v(1)$ where $\dot{v}(t) = Av(t)$ , v(0) = b.
+We have already outlined the drawbacks of using differential equations to compute the matrix exponential; moreover, the classical discretization methods for ODEs produce once again polynomial or rational functions of A, so we are led back to the same problem.